-This is an example of one way of facilitating a conversation; there are other models that are utilized.
-Facilitating effective meetings also requires practice and sometimes developing our skills further.
-Please consider obtaining further training or consultation to assist you in continuing to develop this skill.
+This is an example of one way to facilitate a conversation.
+Facilitating effective meetings requires practice and skill.
+Please consider obtaining further training or consultation to assist you in developing this skill.

 - Schedule appropriate amount of time for meeting

-- Reinforce that this is a good step & their mutual interest to meet
+- Reinforce that this is a good step and in their mutual interest to meet

-- Describe your role & meeting guidelines.
+- Describe your role and meeting guidelines.
 For example:

 - Clarify how decisions will be made